GeorgeGeorge01/GeorgeGeorge01/README.md

 - 👋 Hi, I’m @GeorgeGeorge01
-- 👀 I’m interested in I'm particularly interested in data science roles that involve analyzing and interpreting complex datasets to drive business insights and decision-making.
+- 👀 I’m interested in data science roles that involve analyzing and interpreting complex datasets to drive business insights and decision-making.
 My passion lies in leveraging data analytics to solve real-world problems and improve operational efficiencies.
 - 🌱 I just concluded my master's degree in data science & big data analytics.
 - 💞️ I’m looking to collaborate with professionals on projects that combine data science with business strategy, aiming to uncover patterns, trends, and actionable insights that can help organizations achieve their goals.
 - 📫 How to reach me https://www.linkedin.com/feed/